Xenoblade Chronicles (video game): Sequels

 By using experience gained during development of Xenoblade Chronicles and listening to feedback on the game, Takahashi and the team began work on a spiritual successor for the Wii U. Titled Xenoblade Chronicles X, it was released worldwide in 2015.
-A parallel story for the Nintendo Switch, Xenoblade Chronicles 2, was released worldwide in December 2017, and Shulk and Fiora can appear as optional Blades to recruit via the DLC expansion pass.
+A parallel story for the Nintendo Switch, Xenoblade Chronicles 2, was released worldwide in December 2017, and Shulk and Fiora appear as optional Blades to recruit via the DLC expansion pass.
 Both Xenoblade Chronicles and Xenoblade Chronicles 2 received a sequel, Xenoblade Chronicles 3, in 2022.
-There are many allusions to the original game throughout the third installment, with Melia serving a major supporting role in the story.
-Shulk and Alvis are expected to appear in a DLC story expansion, taking place between the events of the first two games and the third one.
+There are many allusions to the first two games throughout the third installment, with certain characters serving major supporting roles in the story and various gameplay aspects as well.
+Shulk and Alvis reappear in the DLC story expansion Future Redeemed, which takes place after the events of the first two games and some time before the events of the third.
+Shulk is a playable character, and he and Fiora's implied son, Nikol, is also playable.